saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 ### *IMPORTANT: This post is in draft form, updates are not yet completed.*

-The list of resouces on this page should be useful to many people in a variety of circumstances:
+The list of resources on this page will be useful in a variety of circumstances:

 - if you are a manager responsibile for a distributed team.
 - an individual wanting to improve your effectivenss when working independently.